 Knowing where you stand in terms of meth contamination makes good sense.
 The investment made in getting this bit of information, especially before you buy the asset, affords property owner and their representatives, the potential to hold occupants accountable for illegal activity.
 The ability to hold people accountable, increases the potential to deter those who think meth is a good idea from renting a property.

 Avoiding people involved with meth, reduces management hassle.
 It reduces wear, tear and damage and associated repair and maintenance costs.
 In short, it improves operational returns.

 Importantly it also reduces the likelihood an owner will have to deal with the additional complications associated with meth contamination at the time of sale.

 Regulation around contamination in rental properties is increasing

 The risks associated with not testing for meth between tenancies are increasing

-Testing for meth residues between tenancies still make sense.
+Testing for meth residues between tenancies still makes sense.

 If you don’t actively manage the risk, the risk has the potential to manage you.